 Pursuant to the San Francisco Business and Tax Regulation Code, a 14.0% transient occupancy tax is imposed on occupants of hotel rooms and is remitted by hotel operators monthly.
 A quarterly tax-filing requirement is also imposed.
-In fiscal year 2008-09, underlying growth in average daily rates, room supply, and occupancy is budgeted to be 7.2% over fiscal year 2007-08 collections.
+In fiscal year 2008-09, underlying growth in average daily rates, room supply, and occupancy was budgeted to be 7.2% over fiscal year 2007-08 collections.
 Much of the growth in transient occupancy tax revenue was allocated to the General Fund, such that the General Fund increase over fiscal year 2007-08 budgeted levels is 26.8%.
-Budgeted revenue across all funds for fiscal year 2008-09 is \$241.46 million, including \$188.72 million allocated to the City's General Fund.
+Budgeted revenue across all funds for fiscal year 2008-09 is \$241.5 million, including \$188.7 million allocated to the City's General Fund.
+The Nine-Month Report projects hotel room tax revenues to be \$145.2 million - a decrease of \$43.5 million or 23.1% from the fiscal year 2008-09 Original Budget.
 Table A-9 sets forth a history of transient occupancy tax receipts for fiscal year 2003-04 through 2007-08.